Mandatory Commercial and Multi - Family Complexes Recycling Law

 This law is also known as Assembly Bill (AB) 341 requiring the state of California to increase its diversion rate to 75% by 2020.
 AB 341 also includes requirements for multi-family and businesses to recycle effective July 1, 2012.
 The City has been working with Waste Management of Orange County (WMOC) on developing recycling programs.
 For assistance in implementing a recycling program, please contact WMOC at (949) 642-1191 or http://www.wm.com/location/california/orange-county/areas/index.jsp.
 Click here for more information.
 To learn more about this law, please visit: www.calrecycle.ca.gov/Recycle/Commercial/default.htm.

 For The Kids - The Adventures of Vermi The Worm!

 Did you know that worms can help you throw away less garbage?
 Well they can!
 Vermi the Worm is squirming to show you more about where he lives and how he eats food scraps to make fertilizer!
 You can go on the full adventure with Vermi or you can visit certain areas within the adventure.
 See Vermi Here: Vermi's Squiggly Adventure Ready to Learn More - Then let's start the Game KidsBeGreen

 Need to recycle something?
 Or find a re-use location?

-Try earth 911.org on-line.
+Try Earth911.com on-line.
 It's easy, type What kind of product(s) or material(s) you have.
 Enter multiple items using a comma.
 Type in the Where, either your zip code or city.
 Then select GO!
 Your search will provide drop-off center locations that accept the type of recycled goods you selected.
-Earth911.org
+Where to Recycle

 Garbage Can Be A Beautiful Thing - Urban Composting